20 Hearing your future

-Hearing your Future is the Coding your Future podcast which accompanies this guidebook.
-We talk to the graduands and graduates of computer science shown in figure 20.1, to hear more about their journey from student to professional.
-What happens after graduation like the one shown in figure 20.22?
+Hearing Your Future is the Coding Your Future podcast which accompanies this guidebook.
+We talk to graduands and graduates of computer science, see figure 21.1, to hear more about their journey from student to professional.
+As part of their exit interview we ask them what happens after graduation?
 What comes next?

 Listen in to the episodes below, or read the transcripts, to find out more about how these students are coding their future: